Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 • Washington and Oklahoma allow those already enrolled in Medigap plans to switch to another Medigap plan at any time, as long as they’ve had coverage for at least 90 days.
 In Washington, enrollees with Medigap Plan A are limited to switching to only another Plan A. But people with Medigap Plans B through N can switch to any other Plan B through N. In Oklahoma, enrollees are allowed to switch to any plan with equal or lesser benefits.

-California lawmakers are considering legislation in 2024 that would create an annual open enrollment period for Medigap, starting January 1 and continuing for 90 days.8 If enacted, this would take effect starting in 2025.
-As noted above, California already has a “birthday rule” that allows people who already have Medigap to switch to a different plan that offers equal or lesser benefits.
+California lawmakers are considering legislation in 2024 that would create an annual open enrollment period for Medigap, starting January 1 and continuing for 90 days.10 As noted above, California already has a “birthday rule” that allows people who already have Medigap to switch to a different plan that offers equal or lesser benefits.
 But the 90-day annual enrollment period would apply to all applicants (including those who are not yet enrolled in Medigap) and all plans.

 What is the downside to Medigap plans?